 Erie County is one of nine counties, out of sixty-two, in the state requiring cases be filed electronically through NYSCEF.
 The Erie County Clerk’s Office worked closely with Judge Paula Feroleto, Administrative Judge for New York’s 8th Judicial District, on this project and has partnered in numerous educational outreach efforts for local attorney’s to prepare them to the transition to electronic filing.

 The New York State Unified Court System has established “NYSCEF” a program that permits the filing of legal papers by electronic means with the County Clerk and the courts in certain case types in designated venues, as well as electronic service of papers in those cases.

-If you have questions about e-Filing or regarding specific actions, please contact the Erie County Clerk’s Actions and Proceedings office at (716) 858-6662 or e-mail at ErieCountyClerkOffice@erie.gov.
+If you have questions about e-Filing or regarding specific actions, please contact the Erie County Clerk's Actions and Proceedings office at (716) 858-8785, option #2 or e-mail to ErieCountyClerkOffice@erie.gov.